EOSIO/eosio.cdt/docs/06_how-to-guides/02_multi-index/how-to-instantiate-a-multi-index-table.md

         name test_primary;
         // additional data stored in table row uint64_t datum;
-        // mandatory definition for primary index
-        uint64_t primary_key( ) const { return test_primary.value; }
+        // mandatory definition for primary key getter uint64_t primary_key( ) const { return test_primary.value; }
       };

-      // for ease of use we define a type alias `test_tables` typedef eosio::multi_index<"testtaba"_n, test_table> test_tables;
+      // for ease of use we define a type alias `test_tables`, based on the multi_index
+      // template type, parametarized with the test_table data structure, and the secondary index typedef eosio::multi_index<"testtaba"_n, test_table> test_tables;

       // here we declare a data member of type test_tables, it gets instantiated